learnk8s/learnk8s.io/src/requests-limits/content.md

 Let's start with generating the traffic.

-## Generating traffic with locust
+## Generating traffic with Locust

 There are many tools available to load testing apps such as [ab](https://httpd.apache.org/docs/2.4/programs/ab.html), [k6](https://github.com/loadimpact/k6), [BlazeMeter](https://www.blazemeter.com/) etc.

-In this tutorial you will use [locust — an open source load testing tool.](https://github.com/locustio/locust)
+In this tutorial, you will use [Locust — an open-source load testing tool.](https://github.com/locustio/locust)

 ![locust — an open source load testing tool](assets/locust-graphs.svg)

-Locust includes a convenient dashboard where you can inspect the load traffic generated as well as see the performance of your app in real time.
+Locust includes a convenient dashboard where you can inspect the load traffic generated as well as see the performance of your app in real-time.

 In Locust, you can generate traffic by writing Python scripts.

-Writing code is ideal in this case, because you can simulate calls to the cache service and create and retrieve the cached value from the app.
+Writing code is ideal in this case because you can simulate calls to the cache service and create and retrieve the cached value from the app.

 The following script does just that: